-Lyme disease affects pets in various ways.
+Lyme disease can affect pets in various ways.
 Some animals may display no signs of disease.
 Others may develop fever, loss of appetite, painful joints, lethargy and vomiting.
 If left untreated, the spirochete may cause damage to an animal’s eyes, heart, kidneys and nervous system.
-Lyme disease has been diagnosed in humans, dogs, cats, horses, goats and cattle.
-Birds, reptiles and amphibians are not at risk.
+Treatment should be started as soon as possible to avoid late-stage disease and serious complications.